AdrianBaguio/citilogistics/README.md

 # Insix IT/Web work log
+**3-4-2021**
+- Installed monitor for internal staff
+- Monitor is too dark internal staff (Reset monitor settings)
+- Set the configuration for PDF to print barcodes correctly
+- Staff called saying the printer not working when printing 75 labels.
+Troubleshoot, found out that someone uplugged the USB.
+Working on citilogistics.
+- Add barcode generator in driverapp cause some packages have missing barcodes and drivers are having a hard time putting these in manually.
+- Integrated with shiptools so that when the barcode is generated, it automatically prints out the Name, and Package destination as well.
+- Added a feature so that it doesn't generate the same label even though the reference is inputted twice.
+- Troubleshooting image location ( In Progress )
+- Check the accountant's computer.
+- I don't see any sign of slowing down.
+She said the computer slows down once in a while.
+- Gather information and send it to the main office to get a better understand of what upgrade she needs.

+**3-3-2021**
+- Discussed the issue with marking multiple packages before starting with Internal Client.
+- Issue with shiptools.
+Updating with incorrect data to the pin column.
+- Added a link to the driver's account on the Routes page.
+- Fixed integration with citi_packages.
+Updating PIN with "1-Delivered"
+- Updated all other deliveries PIN with "1-Delivered"
+- One big tablet android keyboard is not working when the Bluetooth is connected.
+Advise to scan all the packages first then when done, disable the scanner and type in the barcode manually.
+- Bluetooth scanners are not showed on the list of Bluetooth devices of the driver.
+Hard reset (Fixed)

+**3-2-2021**
+Continue working on citilogistics app.
+- Fixed Shiptools POD database table. before it was using ./LINK(Which was used for the driver app).
+Change all these occurrences with the actual link (LINK)
+- Added a feature to add notes to the driver's account.
+- Working on another feature to delivered multiple package at once.
+(Pending not too sure if this is possible though, as there’s a lot of conflict with updating the shiptools)
+- Internal Staff computer is slow.
+Run indexing on the computer and will leave it overnight.
+- Ask to install another screen. will do it tomorrow.

 **3-1-2021**
 - Continue working on citilogistics app.
 - Fixed Shiptools POD database table. before it was using "Photo Link" (Which was used for the driver app).
 Change all these occurrences with the actual link (Photo Link)